dividendsolar/cc-terraform-deploy-test/README.md

 7. CC should be deployed to your aws account.
 Adding Application load balancer is still todo right now.

+NOTE:
-NOTE: Ensure you destroy to make sure there's no aws charges
+1. Ensure you destroy to make sure there's no aws charges
+2. This will not work in 5/3 environment, but this is close enough!